Different Types of Forests in India

 United Nations Framework Convention on Climate Change (UNFCCC)

-The rapid deterioration in the environment and climate is mainly due to human intervention and activities.
+Rapid environmental and climate deterioration is mainly due to human intervention and activities.
 As time passes, the problem grows even bigger.
-To keep a check on climate change, the United Nations established a secretariat named UNFCCC or United Nations Framework Convention on Climate Change.
+The United Nations established a secretariat named UNFCCC, or United Nations Framework Convention on Climate Change, to monitor climate change.
 It was established in 1992 in Geneva and shifted to Bonn, Germany, in 1995.
 This secretariat works with the Governments of leading nations in introducing various norms to regulate climate change and save nature.

 World Forest Day